bddwithTim/hm-automation/README.md

 Prerequisites:

 * [Poetry 1.0.0+](https://github.com/python-poetry/poetry)

-  * Windows: `pip install poetry`
+Refer to hm-automation setup document to setup poetry. [poetry](https://github.com/python-poetry/poetry) is a tool to handle dependency installation as well as building and packaging of Python packages.
+It only needs one file to do all of that: the new, [standardized](https://www.python.org/dev/peps/pep-0518/) `pyproject.toml`.

+In other words, poetry uses pyproject.toml to replace `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

 After cloning, prepare your development environment like so:

 * Set up a Python virtual environment: `poetry install`
 * Activate the pre-commit hooks: `poetry run pre-commit install`

-[poetry](https://github.com/python-poetry/poetry) is a tool to handle dependency installation as well as building and packaging of Python packages.
-It only needs one file to do all of that: the new, [standardized](https://www.python.org/dev/peps/pep-0518/) `pyproject.toml`.

-In other words, poetry uses pyproject.toml to replace `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

 After cloning this repository, prepare your development environment like so: